 Patterns and minutiae: the anatomy of a fingerprint

 There are three types of ridge patterns present in human fingerprints: whorls, loops, and arches.
 The pattern you end up with relates strongly to the timing of the swelling and reabsorption of the volar pads.

 When the ridges appear while the pad is still very pronounced, a whorl pattern develops.
 The loop pattern emerges when the first ridges appear midway through the reabsorption.
 Finally, if the ridges start appearing when the volar pad is nearly fully reabsorbed into the hand, an arch pattern shows up.

 In some cases, the overall ridge pattern can determine the uniqueness of a fingerprint.
 However, it’s usually not enough.
 In fact, the most discriminating features of a fingerprint aren’t its ridge patterns, but the breaks or forks in them.

 These are known as minutiae.
-They are what ensures that identical twins’ fingerprints aren’t the same.
+They are what ensure that identical twins’ fingerprints aren’t the same.

 Inside the womb (2): fingerprints and environmental factors

-Since it’s the same DNA that controls the formation of their hands and fingers, identical twins share the same main fingerprint patterns; it’s the minutiae which prevent them from having identical fingerprints.
+Since it’s the same DNA that controls the formation of their hands and fingers, identical twins share the same main fingerprint patterns; it’s the minutiae that prevent them from having identical fingerprints.